1973 NCAA University Division basketball tournament

 The 1973 NCAA University Division basketball tournament involved 25 schools playing in single-elimination play to determine the national champion of men's NCAA University Division (now Division I, created later in 1973) college basketball.
-It began on Saturday, March 10, and ended with the championship game on Monday, March 26, in St. Louis, Missouri.
+The 35th annual edition of the tournament began on Saturday, March 10, and ended with the championship game on Monday, March 26, at St. Louis Arena in St. Louis, Missouri.
 A total of 29 games were played, including a third-place game in each region and a national third-place game.

 Led by longtime head coach John Wooden, the UCLA Bruins won their seventh consecutive national title with an 87–66 victory in the final game over Memphis State, coached by Gene Bartow, a future head coach at UCLA.
 Junior center Bill Walton of UCLA was named the tournament's Most Outstanding Player.

 This was the first year that the championship game was held on a Monday night, with Saturday semifinals.
 Previously, the championship game was on Saturday, with the semifinals on either Thursday or Friday.
 Also, this was the first year matchups in the semifinals rotated; previously, it was East vs. Mideast and West vs. Midwest every year.

 Tournament notes

-The UCLA–Memphis State championship game made USA Today′s list of the greatest NCAA tournament games of all time at #18.
+The UCLA–Memphis State championship game made USA Today′s 2002 list of the greatest NCAA tournament games of all time at #18.
 Bill Walton set a championship game record, hitting 21 of 22 shots and scoring 44 points.

 This tournament marked the first appearance of Bob Knight as coach of Indiana University.

 The participation for this tournament, as well as the previous tournament, for Southwestern Louisiana (now the University of Louisiana at Lafayette) was vacated on August 5, 1973, when the NCAA Committee on Infractions ruled the university guilty of over 100 violations, including impermissible benefits and doctoring high school transcripts of players.
 USL's program was shut down for the 1973–74 and 1974–75 seasons, all other Ragin Cajun' athletic programs were placed on three years' probation and banned from postseason participation, and the university was stripped of voting rights at the NCAA convention until 1977 (the NCAA originally planned to expel USL from the organization, but that sanction was downgraded in January 1974).